With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

 Here are ten mammals that will never be seen in North America again.

 Mexican Grizzly Bear

-The Mexican grizzly bear is a subspecies of brown bear that has gone extinct.
-The Mexican grizzly bear was one of the largest mammals in Mexico.
+The Mexican grizzly bear is a subspecies of brown bear that have gone extinct.
+The Mexican grizzly bear is one of the largest mammals in Mexico.
 The Mexican grizzly bear could grow to lengths up to 6 feet and weighed approximately 800 pounds.

-They were mainly found in the northern parts of Mexico and preferred the savannah and mountainous regions.
+They were mainly found in northern Mexico and preferred the savannah and mountainous regions.

 The farmers considered these animals a nuisance.
 The Mexican grizzly bears were also destructive pests to the cattle farmers because they regularly killed their cattle.
 For this reason, the brown bears were eradicated in large numbers.

 The Mexican grizzly bears were trapped, shot dead, and poisoned in large numbers.
 In the 1930s, this subspecies was extremely rare, and their numbers continued to deteriorate.

 Stellers Sea Cow